×

 What do expats in Stavanger appreciate most about the local culture?

 "Expats in Stavanger appreciate the city's strong sense of community and the friendly locals.
 They also enjoy the city's stunning natural beauty, with its fjords, mountains, and beaches.
 The city's vibrant cultural scene, with its many festivals, concerts, and events, is also a draw for expats.
-Additionally, Stavanger is known for its excellent seafood, which is a favorite among locals and visitors alike," wrote one member in Stavanger.
+Additionally, Stavanger is known for its excellent seafood, which is a favorite among locals and visitors alike," explained one expat living in Stavanger, Norway.

 View More Answers